rails/rails/guides/source/nested_model_forms.md

 end
 ```

 NOTE: Obviously the instantiation of the associated object(s) can become tedious and not DRY, so you might want to move that into the model itself.
-ActiveRecord::Base provides an +after_initialize+ callback which is a good way to refactor this.
+ActiveRecord::Base provides an `after_initialize` callback which is a good way to refactor this.

 ### Form code